Sadie Sider-Echenberg

-Sadie Batsheva Sider-Echenberg (born September 4, 2003) is a Canadian professional soccer player who plays as a midfielder for the University of South Florida women's soccer team.
+Sadie Sider-Echenberg (born September 4, 2003) is a Canadian professional soccer player who plays as a midfielder for Damallsvenskan club Kristianstads DFF.

 Early life

 She began playing soccer when she was three years old with Ottawa St. Anthony Futuro Academy in Ottawa.

 She played on both the Women's and Men's teams at Ottawa St. Anthony Futuro Academy alongside several players who went on to play in the Canadian Premier League and MLS Next Pro.

 She attended Glebe Collegiate Institute in Ottawa.
 Sider-Echenberg also played rugby and tennis growing up.
 She lists her idols as Santi Cazorla, Daniëlle van de Donk, Andrés Iniesta and Bernardo Silva.

 College career

 In 2021, she attended University of Ottawa, where she would play for the women's soccer team She scored her first goal in the 22nd minute against Carleton University on October 9, 2021.
 In 2021, she was named in the 2021 OUA East All-Star team.

 In 2023, Sider-Echenberg attended University of South Florida.
 She was named the American Athletic Conference midfielder of the year in 2024 after she scored five goals and added two assists for the Bulls in the regular season.
 She was the first Bull to win Midfielder of the Year since Andrea Hauksdottir won it in back-to-back years in 2018 and 2019.